 But I’ve also seen writers that I didn’t think had “it” keep writing and suddenly GET that mojo, and that I absolutely 100% cannot explain.

-After that first writer, I started editing for everyone who would sit still with a pen in their hand.
+After that first writer (who is now a published author), I started editing for everyone who would sit still with a pen in their hand.
 I bullied people who didn’t even write into writing books (Sorry not sorry, Hoku!)
 I bullied people who didn’t want to write books into writing blogs (super not sorry, Sandra!).
 I volunteered myself blue in the face mentoring for contests, because I wanted to CHASE THAT FEELING.
-That moment when a writer believes they have something, and so they pursue it, and it gets bigger and stronger and more sparkly until maybe someday, it’s a book on a shelf that touches peoples’ lives who will probably never email you to tell you about the key you turned in their heart.
+That moment when a writer believes they have something, and so they pursue it, and it gets bigger and stronger and more sparkly until maybe someday, it’s a book on a shelf that touches peoples’ lives.
+People who will probably never email to tell you.

 It’s why I started freelance editing.
 It’s why I turned myself inside out getting Author Accelerator to hire me and begged Brenda Drake to let me mentor months before this year’s PitchWars even opened.
 It’s why I’m blogging now instead of following my own magic and writing my own books.